christafaa/enrollment-app/NOTES.md

 A student has a name (string)
 A student can sign up for a course but cannot edit a course A student can create/edit their student profiles

-To do:
-- students/teachers can delete their profiles (leads to are you sure? page)
-- write readme